matthewhung09/beatdrops/README.md

 GOOGLE_REDIRECT_URL='YOUR_REDIRECT_URL'
 GOOGLE_REFRESH_TOKEN='YOUR_REFRESH_TOKEN'
 ```
-Run these commands in both the frontend folder to install dependencies and start the server
+Run these commands in the backend folder to install dependencies and start the server
 ```
 npm install
 npm run dev